genouest/GenouestSchedulerBundle/Resources/doc/index.rst

     https://gforge.inria.fr/frs/?group_id=1835

-Install it, followingthe instructions in the README file.
+Install it, following the instructions in the README file.

 Checkout a copy of the bundle code::